National Institutes of Health

 - The primary NIH organization for research on Quitting Smoking is the National Cancer Institute

 Quitting is not easy.
-You may have short-term effects such as weight gain, irritability and anxiety.
-Some people try several times before succeeding.
+You may have short-term affects such as weight gain, irritability, and anxiety.
+Some people try several times before they succeed.
 There are many ways to quit smoking.
 Some people stop "cold turkey."
-Others benefit from step-by-step manuals, counseling or medicines or products that help reduce nicotine addiction.
+Others benefit from step-by-step manuals, counseling, or medicines or products that help reduce nicotine addiction.
 Your health care provider can help you find the best way for you to quit.

 NIH: National Cancer Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)